donders-research-data-management/rdm-authN-cache/README.md

 ## Management portal

 The webapp provides a simple interface to manage cached objects (i.e. the authenticated IRODSAccount) on the JCS server.
-Assuming you are running the webapp on localhost, the URL to the interface would be: http://localhost/rdm-authN-cache
+Assuming you are running the webapp on `localhost`, the URL to the interface would be: [http://localhost/rdm-authN-cache](http://localhost/rdm-authN-cache)

 ## Known issues